January 29, 2025

 Close to 70% of utilities in the US have plans to roll out a managed EV charging program within the next two years.
 They’re doing this by working with software partners to communicate with Wi-Fi-enabled EVs and reduce dependency on complicated hardware installations.

+For example, better software integrations for EVs are a necessary component for modernizing our grids.
 Demand response firm, Rolling Energy Resources, uses EV APIs to help utilities study EV charging patterns within a territory and shape better demand response initiatives.

 The future of sustainable mobility is connected